andrejewski/emf/README.md

 ### constructor(dispatcher)

-Stores are created by by passing a Dispatcher instance.
+Stores are created by passing a Dispatcher instance.
 Any events fired from the Dispatcher go to the Store.
+The dispatcher is optional, but without it the store will not recieve any fired events.

 ### getInitialState() Any